-Grate the parmesan on to a plate.
+Grate the Parmesan on to a plate.

 When the sweetcorn is cooked, remove, and allow to steam dry for a minute or two.
-When cool enough to handle, smear liberally with butter so that it begins to melt and seep between the kernels.
+When cool enough to handle, smear liberally with the Harissa butter so that it begins to melt and seep between the kernels.

 Next, roll each cob in the Parmesan, then roll into the crushed Fried Corn, pressing each cob down into the corn so it sticks.
 Drizzle any melted butter over the top and eat immediately.